lkj000/amapiano-ai-app/README.md

 ## Features

+### 🎵 AI Music Generation & Transformation
+- **Generate from Prompt**: Create complete amapiano tracks from text descriptions with advanced customization options.
+- **Generate from Reference**: Use any audio or video (YouTube, TikTok, file upload) as a creative reference to guide the AI's generation process.
+- **Remix from Source**: Generate new tracks inspired by analyzed audio from TikTok, YouTube, or local files.
+- **Amapianorize**: Transform any audio/video file into authentic amapiano style with intensity controls and vocal preservation.
+- **Loop Creation**: Generate specific loops and patterns like log drums, piano, bass, and percussion with professional quality.
+- **Style Support**: Full support for both Classic Amapiano and Private School Amapiano styles with cultural authenticity.
+- **Advanced Controls**: Control BPM, key signature, mood, duration, arrangement, and instrumentation.

 ### 🧠 AI Prompt Parsing
 - **Natural Language to API Call**: Intelligently parses unstructured text prompts into structured data for music generation.
 - **Automatic Parameter Setting**: Automatically sets genre, mood, BPM, key, and instrumentation based on your description.